Are You Entitled To Full Pay If Injured At Work?

 • In receipt of ESA – Employment and Support Allowance within the last 12 weeks

-• You receive statutory Maternity Allowance/maternity pay or your baby is due in four weeks or less and the illness is related to your pregnancy.
+• You receive statutory Maternity Allowance or maternity pay.
+Additionally, you aren’t entitled to SSP if your baby is due in four weeks or less and you are suffering with a pregnancy-related illness.

 • You are a member of the armed forces